This is a classic children's art lesson to incorporate art and literature

 Mouse Shapes by Ellen Stole Walsh

-You can be shape detectives together.
+You can be simple shape detectives together.

 Provide students with an assortment of colored construction paper scraps.

 Encourage your child to create a picture with squares, circles, rectangles, and triangles as their shapes.

 You can allow the children to cut their own shapes (good scissors practice) or have